Swedish reactor unexpectedly shuts down after turbine fault - KTVZ

 Swedish reactor unexpectedly shuts down after turbine fault

 STOCKHOLM (AP) — A reactor at a nuclear plant in southern Sweden has unexpectedly shut down after suffering a fault in its turbine.
-A plant spokesperson told Swedish broadcaster SVT that the reactor at Oskarshamn has been disconnected from the power grid and troubleshooting is in progress.
-Sweden has a total of six active reactors at three plants: three at Forsmark north of Stockholm, two at Ringhals and one at Oskarshamn.
-The latter site initially had three reactors but two were permanently shut down.
-The remaining one normally has an output of 1,400 megawatts.
+A plant spokesperson told Swedish broadcaster SVT on Wednesday that the reactor at the Oskarshamn plant was disconnected from the power grid and troubleshooting is in progress.
+No radiation leaks or other potential hazards were reported.
+The outage comes at a critical time, however, as soaring energy prices and supply problems have European countries scrambling to ensure they have enough power for the coming winter.
+European power exchange Nord Pool says it’s unclear how long the Swedish reactor will be offline.